-Volunteer and Orphanage Work in Southeast Asia
+Volunteer with Children in Southeast Asia

-The staff at these facilities is often overworked and unable to provide these children and orphans with individual attention and support.
+The staff at these facilities is often overworked and unable to provide these children with individual attention and support.
 Volunteers play a vital role in bridging this gap and giving the love, care, and affection that every child deserves.
 Volunteer opportunities are available for two weeks, one month, and more.
 No previous volunteer or social work experience is required; all that is needed is a desire to help!

-Volunteering in Southeast Asia is a rewarding experience and changing the life of a child or orphan is something very special.
+Volunteering in Southeast Asia is a rewarding experience and changing the life of a child is something very special.
 Volunteers are often part teacher, part caretaker, and part friend.
 They help with basic day-to-day functions of the centre, engage in learning activities, and provide emotional support to children who have overcome so much in life.
 Many children have disabilities or HIV/AIDS, while others have been abandoned, neglected, or received little formal education.
 Volunteering in Southeast Asia is an opportunity to grow personally, while having the opportunity to make a profound difference in the world.